 The American Flyer brand name survives today under the guidance of Lionel, LLC, although Lionel's

-advertising and marketing emphasis seems to remain locked on promoting its own 'O' and 'O27' gauge product
+advertising and marketing emphasis tends to remain skewed toward the 'O' and 'O27' gauge product

 lines.
 True American Flyer aficionados claim this narrow focus is a conflict of interest and prevents the

-growth of 'S' Gauge among new train operators.
-Most of the American Flyer-branded product sold by Lionel,
+growth of 'S' gauge among new train operators.
+Most of the initial American Flyer-branded product sold by Lionel,

-LLC today is reissues of 1950s designs utilizing refurbished old Gilbert tooling, decorated in traditional
+LLC consisted of reissues of 1950's designs utilizing refurbished old Gilbert tooling, decorated in traditional

 road names and paint schemes used by Gilbert, as well as an influx of some of today's modern railroad

 heralds.
-One complaint by longtime American Flyer devotees is that Lionel isn't creating Flyer products
+For a long time, American Flyer devotees were concerned that Lionel was not creating Flyer products

-that appeal to the toy train masses -- rather, focusing instead on a small market of Flyer collectors.
+that appealed to the toy train masses, but rather, focused on a small market of Flyer collectors.
+Lionel has publicly stated that

-However, winds of change are blowing.
-Each year since 2002 Lionel has increased the number of American
+Each year since 2002 Lionel has in-fact increased the number of American

-a new steam locomotive -- a highly-detailed, 2-8-2 Mikado in multiple road names.
+a new highly-detailed, 2-8-2 Mikado steam locomotive in multiple road names.
 Utilizing all new tooling

-and issued under the American Flyer name, the Mike is the first original American Flyer steam locomotive
+and issued under the American Flyer name, the Mike was the first original American Flyer steam locomotive

-and a superb sound chip/system (TrainSounds), the Mikados proved to be a hot seller and their success has
+and a sound chip/system (TrainSounds).
+The Mikados proved to be a hot seller and their success has

-led to future similar issues.
-In late 2006, Lionel began delivering an updated remake of its largest steam
+led to similar product issues.
+In late 2006, Lionel began delivering an updated remake of AF's largest steam

 locomotive, the famous 4-8-4 Northern, as well as a gray Union Pacific Northern with smoke deflectors